chadblack/370S2022/legalese.md

 propaganda tool, a medium of artistic expression, and a driving force of national identity.

-In this class, we will focus on how important themes in the history of Modern Latin America have been portrayed on screen-- urbanization, migrations, revolutions, narcotrafficking, nationalism, and more.
+In this class, we will focus on portrayals of Indigenous peoples in films from and about Latin America.
+In particular, we will use the films to analyze Indigenous responses to and participation in the historical processes of modernity.
+What does it mean to be modern?
+Who defines the cultures of modernity and to what end?
+How have Indigenous people sought autonomy over their own experiences of modernity?

 While films will be a central component of our approach to the region's history, course readings will serve as the basis for our discussion and written evaluations weekly.
 How has the popular cinema industry portrayed modern Latin American history?
-We will watch and analyze films from the United States, Mexico, Chile, Colombia, Brazil, and elsewhere that grapple with various aspects of the conundrum of the modern period.
+We will watch and analyze films from the United States, Mexico, Peru, Bolivia,  and elsewhere that grapple with various aspects of the conundrum of the modern period.